2006-2008 Dodge Ram Mega Cab

 You have plenty of options when you replace the Ram Mega Cab's rear speakers.
 The factory speakers are an oversized 6-3/4" design and regular 6-3/4", 6-1/2", and 5-1/4" aftermarket speakers will work.
 You'll need to re-drill the mounting screw holes for standard 6-3/4" models, or use a mounting bracket (included with your speaker purchase) for the smaller models.

 No matter which size you choose, your replacement speakers probably won't include mounting screws, so it's a good idea to check before you start the installation.
 Better to make that run to the hardware store sooner than later.

 If you're installing 6-3/4" speakers, you'll need to place the new speaker in the cavity and mark the new mounting holes with a felt-tip pen before you set the speaker aside and drill the new holes with a 1/8" bit.
-Always be careful when drilling in a vehicle, and be sure to wear eye protection and take note of what's behind and around the place where you're drilling.
+Work carefully, wear eye protection and take note of what's behind and around the place where you're drilling.